microprediction/keymaker/README.md

 ## How to use this repo

   1. Fork it
-  2. Enable GitHub actions
-  3. Create a GitHub secret called WRITE_KEY
+  2. Create a GitHub secret called WRITE_KEY
+  3. Enable GitHub actions

+## Don't have a write_key yet?

+Open up [New Key](https://github.com/microprediction/keymaker/blob/main/New_Key.ipynb) notebook in colab, and run it.